Indoc-Research/RS_repos_analysis/README.md

 **README**

-We classified the README in: none, short (<1500 bytes), detailed (between 1500 and 10000 bytes) and informative (>10000 bytes).
+We classified the README in: none, short (<250 words), intermediate (between 250 and 2500 words) and lengthy (>2500 words).
 And computed the proportion of each in the dataset.
 An important metric in biomedical/research software is the connection between the bare software and the original publication.
 To gain insights on this relation, we computed the proportion of repos that mention a DOI in the README
-Finally, we displayed the word cloud of the most represented words in the headings.
 ![alt text](./figures/README_analysis.png)

 **License**